aakella1/http-session-counter/README.md

 # Run the provided setup script
 ./scripts/setup.sh
 ```
+THE SCRIPT WILL START TWO EAP AND TWO JDG INSTANCES.

+You will see the STARTUP and SHUTDOWN COMMANDS displayed at the prompt.
+Save the commands as you would use them during our testing.

 After the script has run successfully, the EAP nodes can be accessed at:

 1. Node 1 : http://127.0.0.1:8380/http-session-counter/